SpaceBarTender/personal-projects/usda-web-scrape-db-reverse-engineer/README.md

 Python:
     - Dependency management with Pipfiles

     - Web scraping using beautifulsoup4

     - Data transformation using Pandas

+    - Connecting to PostgreSQL data base using psycopg2 and SQL Alchemy

+    - Feeding dataframes into PostgreSQL tables using SQL Alchemy

 SQL:
     - Data Definition Language

     - Data Manipuation Language

     - Queries

 Darabasing:
     - Normalization into 3rd normal form

     - Null handling

 Sources for education: